-If cutter radius compensation is active, the motion will differ from the above; see Cutter Compensation.
+If cutter radius compensation is active, the motion will differ from the above.

 Two formats are allowed for specifying an arc.
 We will call these the center format and the radius format.
 In both formats the G2 or G3 is optional if it is the current motion mode.